-Dog Skin Issues: Many dog owners deal with a regular issue: dog skin problems.
+Dog Skin Issues: Many dog owners deal with a regular issue: skin problems.
 From minor to severe, several elements—including allergies, parasites, and skin infections—can lead to these problems.
 The best therapy depends on knowing the fundamental reason for the skin problem.

 Common Dog Skin Issues